FirstHR

 This is the step every other LLC hiring guide skips.
 Your new employee needs more than completed tax forms.
 They need a signed offer letter, employee handbook acknowledgment, equipment and system access, a training plan, a clear understanding of their role, and a scheduled check-in at Day 30.
 The next section covers this in detail.

 The USCIS I-9 page has the current form and employer handbook (M-274).
 The DOL FLSA page covers federal wage and hour requirements including minimum wage, overtime, and exempt vs non-exempt classification that apply from your first hire.
-The new hire paperwork guide covers every form in detail, the tax forms guide covers W-4 and state withholding specifics, and the onboarding documents guide covers the full document checklist for Day 1.

 Federal vs State Requirements at a Glance